 With respect to funds regulated under the United States Investment Company Act of 1940 (the "Investment Company Act"), including SCIM with respect to its management of ACIF and Logan Ridge, each fund's investment management agreement must be approved annually (or, in the case of Logan Ridge, annually after the expiration of its initial two-year term) by such fund's board of directors or by the vote of a majority of the stockholders and the majority of the independent members of such fund's board of directors and, in certain cases, by its stockholders, as required by law.
 In addition, as required by the Investment Company Act, ACIF has the right to terminate the ACIF Advisory Agreement without penalty upon 60 days' written notice to SCIM and Logan Ridge has the right to terminate the investment advisory agreement without penalty upon 60 days' written notice to ML Management.
 In addition, we, through ML Management, receive management fees pursuant to the investment management agreement for acting as the investment manager of certain assets of Ability.
-There can be no assurance that the ACIF Advisory Agreement, the investment advisory agreement in respect of Logan Ridge, the investment management agreement in respect of Ability or similar agreements that we may enter into in the future will remain in place.
+In the event the ACIF Advisory Agreement is terminated or not renewed, the recourse of US Holdings, the lender under the SCIM Facility and a wholly-owned subsidiary of the Corporation, would be limited to any residual value associated with the ACIF Advisory Agreement that is received by SCIM.
+In negotiating the terms of the SCIM Facility, including economic terms, the Corporation took into consideration, among other things the risk that the ACIF Advisory Agreement is subject to ongoing approvals as described above, as well as the limited recourse available to the Corporation if such approvals are not obtained, with the result being that the terms of the SCIM Facility were structured having regard to the Corporation's assessment of the low likelihood that the ACIF Advisory Agreement may be terminated or not renewed.
+In that regard, the Corporation considered, among other things, the general stability of investment advisory agreements and that the termination of such agreements is uncommon in the industry, the performance record of SCIM as a manager, the experience of SCIM's management team in investment management activities, ACIF's historical performance, and the diversified nature of the investor base of ACIF.
+Notwithstanding the foregoing, there can be no assurance that the ACIF Advisory Agreement, the investment advisory agreement in respect of Logan Ridge, the investment management agreement in respect of Ability or similar agreements that we may enter into in the future will remain in place.

-We, through ML Management, receive collateral management fees pursuant to collateral management agreements for acting as the collateral manager of the CLOs.
+We, through ML Management, receive collateral management fees pursuant to collateral management agreements for acting as the collateral manager of certain of the CLOs.
 If all the notes issued by one of the CLOs are redeemed, or if the collateral management agreement is otherwise terminated, we will no longer receive collateral management fees from that CLO.
 In general, a collateral management agreement may be terminated both with and without cause at the direction of holders of a specified supermajority in principal amount of the notes issued by the CLO.
 Furthermore, such fees are based on the total amount of assets held by the CLO.